Russian commanders ‘fleeing Kherson and leaving ill-equipped troops behind’

 “A key task for us will be to continue to track how this impacts on Putin’s credibility.
 For now, he appears to continue to successfully deflect with his pointed barbed at his lieutenants.”

-The assessment comes as one former Putin ally – the head of the notorious Wagner mercenary group, Yevgeny Prigozhin – stepped up his criticism of the Russian leader.
+The assessment comes as one former Putin ally – the head of the notorious mercenaries the Wagner group, Yevgeny Prigozhin – stepped up his criticism of the Russian leader.

 In a statement earlier this week he pointedly praised Ukrainian President Volodymyr Zelensky – who is routinely denounced by Moscow as a neo-Nazi drug addict – as a “strong and confident leader”.